Interactive Advisors review 2023

 Pros: Where Interactive Advisors stands out

-With so many other positives on offer at Interactive Advisors, it’s a bit hard to believe that the robo-advisor charges no management fees.
-But there really is no cover charge.
+If you opt to manage the portfolio yourself, the robo-advisor charges no management fees.
 Yes, you’ll still have to pay the expense ratios on any investment funds that you select, as you would with any robo-advisor, of course.

 This structure means that for all-in costs (management fee plus fund fees) Interactive Advisors is about as competitive on price as any robo-advisor can be.
 That puts it in stiff competition with Schwab Intelligent Portfolios and SoFi Automated Investing for lowest-cost robo-advisor.
 That said, Interactive Advisors does not offer the same level of features as other robos (more below).

-As alluded to above, Interactive Advisors offers some very low-cost portfolios, with expense ratios starting at just 0.08 percent, or a cost of about $8 a year for every $10,000 invested.
+As alluded to above, Interactive Advisors offers some very low-cost themed funds, with expense ratios starting at just 0.08 percent, or a cost of about $8 a year for every $10,000 invested.
 That low fee gets you access to Interactive Advisor’s home-grown thematic funds, though you can add other funds at slightly higher costs.
-In fact, you can get nearly half of the funds on offer here at a fee of 0.11 percent or less – solid value.
+In fact, you can get more than half of the funds here at a fee of 0.11 percent or less – solid value.
 If you don’t mind paying a bit more, you’ll be able to snag about two-thirds of the funds here for an expense ratio of 0.20 percent or less.

-Then if you’re looking for something a little more custom, you could go as high as 1.5 percent, but you absolutely needn’t do that to enjoy a highly individualized portfolio.
+Then if you’re looking for something a little more custom, you could go higher – the robo-advisor has capped its fund expenses at 0.75 percent –, but you absolutely needn’t do that to enjoy a highly individualized portfolio.

-Factor in the total costs of your funds (plus the lack of management fee), and you’re looking at an all-in cost that could easily be half – maybe even a third – of what you’d pay elsewhere.
+Factor in the total costs of your funds (plus the management fee, if any), and you’re looking at an all-in cost that could easily be half – maybe even a third – of what you’d pay elsewhere.

 - A mix of passive and active strategies.
 Investors can select funds that are only trying to replicate an index or those that are trying to beat the market, or they can mix the two.